tHeMaskedMan981/ns-mcp/README.md

 - "Sign me up for event evt-XXX with my name and email"
 - After viewing events, you can say: "Register me for that AI Music Lab event"

+**Accessing Wiki Information:**
+- "How do I get a visa for Malaysia from India?"
+- "What's the WiFi password?"
+- "How do I get started at Network School?"
+- "What are the visa requirements for Singapore?"
+- Claude will automatically access the relevant wiki pages to answer your questions!

 ### Available Tools

 1. **get_todays_events**: Returns all events happening today